 - A. A Temporary Use Permit is required for all temporary uses that are not specifically exempt from this requirement.
 Such temporary uses shall comply with the standards and conditions outlined in this Section.
-A Temporary Use is a short-term activity, not a permanent use of the property, but compatible with the existing use and neighboring properties. - B. Duration of Temporary Uses.
-All temporary uses shall be limited to a maximum of 180 days per calendar year, unless otherwise specified in the conditions of approval for a specific use. - C. Food Truck. - 1.
-The location of a food truck on landscape areas, in required setbacks, an ADA parking stall, or a pedestrian path is prohibited. - 2.
-Food trucks shall obtain written permission from the property owner(s) and shall submit such documentation as part of the temporary use approval process specified in Article 9. - 3.
+A Temporary Use is a short-term activity, not a permanent use of the property, but compatible with the existing use and neighboring properties and surrounding districts. - B. Duration of Temporary Uses.
+All temporary uses shall be limited to a maximum of 180 days per calendar year, unless otherwise specified in the conditions of approval for a specific use.

+C. Food Truck.

+- 1. The location of a food truck on landscape areas, in required setbacks, an ADA parking stall, or a pedestrian path is prohibited. - Food trucks shall obtain written permission from the property owner(s) and shall submit such documentation as part of the temporary use approval process specified in Article 9.
+Food trucks are not allowed to operate in the public right-ofway. - 3.
 A food truck, including all vending activity, tables, chairs, and trash receptacles may occupy no more than four (4) parking stalls or six hundred and fifty (650) square feet of parking area, whichever is less. - 4.
 Tables and chairs shall be permitted and located on improved or paved surfaces and shall not locate in parking stalls, landscape areas, or drive aisles, aside from the four (4) parking stalls designated for vending. - 5.
 A minimum of one (1) trash receptacle and one (1) recycling receptacle shall be provided per food truck. - 6.
-Required tables, chairs, and trash and recycling receptables shall not be retained on-site overnight. - 7.
+Required tables, chairs, and trash and recycling receptacles shall not be retained on-site overnight. - 7.
 Drive aisles, sidewalks, access to trash enclosures, and similar areas may not be blocked by any vending activity. - 8.
-Food trucks shall be located a minimum of five hundred (500) feet from any brick-and-mortar restaurant as measured from the property line. - D. Seasonal Sales. - 1.
-Seasonal sales shall be permitted for a period not to exceed ninety (90) days per calendar year, unless otherwise approved.
+Food trucks shall be located a minimum of five hundred (500) feet from any brick-and-mortar restaurant as measured from the property line. - 9.
+Food trucks shall hold a current Mobile Retail Food License.